 - Supportive braces.
 Knee braces or arch supports may help improve pain.

 - Taping.
-Your physical therapist may show you how to tape your knee to reduce pain and enhance your ability to exercise.
+Your physical therapist may show you how to tape your knee to reduce pain and make you better able to exercise.

-- Ice.
+- Icing.
 Icing your knee after exercise might be helpful.

 - Knee-friendly sports.
-During your recovery, you may want to restrict yourself to low-impact activities that are easier on the knees — such as bicycling and swimming or water running.
+During recovery, it might help to stick to sports that are easier on the knees, such as bicycling or swimming.

 Surgical and other procedures

 - Realignment.
-In more-severe cases, a surgeon may need to operate on your knee to realign the angle of the kneecap or relieve pressure on the cartilage.
+In more-severe cases, a surgeon may need to operate on the knee to fix the angle of the kneecap or relieve pressure on the cartilage.

 Preparing for an appointment

 You might start by seeing your primary care provider.
-Or you might be referred to a physical medicine and rehabilitation specialist (physiatrist), physical therapist, orthopedic surgeon, or a sports medicine specialist.
+Or you might be referred to a physical medicine and rehabilitation specialist, also known as a physiatrist, a physical therapist, an orthopedic surgeon or a sports medicine specialist.